A surgeon has a choice between using cemented or uncemented joints in a joint replacement surgery such as hip, knee, or shoulder replacement surgery.

 Cemented joints are attached to the existing bone with cement, which acts as a glue and attaches the artificial joint to the bone.
 They form an immediate, strong bond to the bone, but they often

 loosen after 10 to 20 years.
 A cemented bond is strongest immediately after

 surgery and gets weaker over time.

-that may be weaker at first but may form a strong permanent bond as the bone
+that is weaker at first but becomes a strong permanent bond as the bone

-fills in the porous coating.
+fills in.
 After a strong bond has formed between the bone

 and the replacement components, uncemented joints are less likely to weaken or